50 Things About Betrayal Trauma | BTR.ORG

 Abusers claim that victims “alienate” the children from them, but the reality is that children of abusers simply prefer the non-abusive parent.

-When abusers claim “parental alienation” and courts side with the abusers, victims are re-traumatized and children are harmed.
+When abusers claim “parental alienation” and courts generally side with the abusers and victims and their children are re-traumatized via the secondary-abuse from the courts.
 This is known as abuse-by-proxy.

 Primary Attachment